yukikongju/Miscellaneous-Projects/MontrealBixiViz/notes.md

     - [X] Update Station Status with reload button
     - [X] Add pins for closest bixi that are disponible (green dispo; red not)
     - [X] Compute Distance from Marker to stations
+    - [X] Change color based if user wants to drop or take a bixi: 'Looking for Bixi'; 'Putting back Bixi'
-    - [ ] Find closest available stations
+    - [ ] Find closest available stations and open popup on station click
     - [ ] Update Station Status every x minutes => `updateBixiAvailability()`
     - [ ] Cache station
     - [ ] Add user popup with nearest BIXI spot by walk